noahbenham/terra-framework/packages/terra-application-layout/docs/README.md

 * `layoutConfig` - Object containing Layout management APIs.
 See Layout for more information.
 * `routingStackDelegate` - Object containing NavigationLayout/RoutingStack management APIs.
 Additional APIs are available to components inside the `menu` region.
 See NavigationLayout documentation for more information.
+* `app` - An AppDelegate instance.
+The ApplicationLayout includes a ModalManager by default, so the `app` given to the menu and content components will support modal disclosures.

 ### Application Menu Wrapper